aazibch/jokeslides/README.md

 # JokeSlides

 A full-stack app that allows users to browse jokes.
+It comes with an admin control panel.

 Built in tribute to Norm Macdonald.